 A/B testing belongs to a specific category of Scientific Optimization techniques, however, there are two other categories’ Multivariate testing and Experimental design.
 The basic functions performed in all these three testing techniques are listed as follows:

-Before proceeding with the measures for calculating your website performance while conducting A/B testing, it is vital to know the actual definition of what A/B testing is?
-According to the standard definition, it is a method for authorizing that all the latest modifications introduced in the webpage to improve its overall conversion.
-The steps performed during A/B test includes:
+Before proceeding with the measures for calculating your website’s performance while conducting A/B testing, it is vital to know the actual definition of what A/B testing is.
+According to the standard definition, it is a method for authorizing all the latest modifications introduced in the webpage to improve its overall conversion.
+The steps performed during A/B test include:

 This test confirms which of the two variations yields better conversions and this test usually involves lesser variations with extreme changes like change in headlines, background colors, icons, pictures, and navigation panels.

 So, after getting familiar with the basics of A/B testing, the next important steps are to learn the key considerations for measuring your website’s performance.

 Before deciding and implementing changes in a website for enhancing the conversions, the most essential step is to measure the website’s performance to know what are the actual conversions taking place on your website and reasons behind the low conversions.

 If you want to receive the actionable data via Google Analytics for your website, it is important to set certain mandatory goals and objectives for your business as well as your website along with the adequate selection of key performance indicators (KPI).
 These are vital for all digital marketers to ensure that their website is generating the leads and sales as per their defined goals.

 Without specific goals and objectives of your business, you cannot decide or evaluate the overall revenue in the right way.
 For example, if you have an online store for selling garments, then your goals should be to increase the sales of garments through your website and once, this is set, you will be able to focus on the performance of your website to check if it is able to generate the sales as per your expectations or not.
 For increasing the conversions and sticking with your established business goals, you should have to: